Christian Historical Union: 1908–1918: electoral districts

+1918–1945

 In the 1918 elections, in which male universal suffrage and proportional representation were used for the first time, the party lost three seats.
-Together the ARP, CHU and the Catholic RKSP won fifty seats.
-The CHU started to cooperate fully in the confessional coalition.
+The ARP, CHU and Roman Catholic State Party won a combined fifty seats.
+The CHU started to cooperate fully in the confessional Coalition.
 They formed a cabinet led by the Catholic Charles Ruijs de Beerenbrouck.
 The CHU provided only one minister (De Visser became minister of Education, Arts and Sciences) and two non-partisan sympathisers of the CHU were appointed.
-During the cabinet's term one CHU member, Dirk Jan de Geer and another CHU sympathiser were appointed as ministers, while the two CHU-sympathisers stepped down.
-In the 1922 election the party won four seats and the cabinet of Ruys de Beerenbrouck continued to govern, the CHU supplied two ministers and one non-partisan CHU-sympathiser is appointed.
-During the term one CHU minister, minister of finance De Geer, stepped down, after the budget of the ministry of the Navy is rejected.
+During the cabinet's term one CHU member, Dirk Jan de Geer and another CHU sympathiser were appointed as ministers, while the two CHU sympathisers stepped down.
+In the 1922 election, the party won four seats.
+The cabinet of Ruijs de Beerenbrouck continued to govern; the CHU supplied two ministers and one non-partisan CHU sympathiser was appointed.
+During the term one CHU minister, minister of finance De Geer, stepped down after the budget of the ministry of the Navy had been rejected.
 In the 1925 election the party remained stable at 11 seats.
-A party which is closely related to the CHU, the HGS, an orthodox version of the CHU, also won one seat.
-Another RKSP-ARP-CHU cabinet was formed, now led by Hendrikus Colijn; the CHU supplies to minister.
-In 1925 the cabinet fell prematurely because of a motion supported by the CHU parliamentary party.
-Each year the anti-Papist Reformed Political Party would propose a motion to remove the Dutch representative at the Holy See, (a symbolic motion to show their opposition to the Pope) which was supported by the CHU.
-In 1925 the left-liberal Free-thinking Democratic League and socialist Social Democratic Workers' Party supported this motion because they saw it as an opportunity to bring about the downfall of the cabinet and form a progressive coalition after the election.
-After lengthy formation talks an extra-parliamentary cabinet was formed, led by De Geer of the CHU, with one other CHU member appointed and one further CHU member joining during the cabinet's lifetime.
-De Geer was chosen because he was a reliable administrator and a less divisive figure.
+A party which was closely related to the CHU, the HGS, an orthodox version of the CHU, also won one seat.
+Another RKSP-ARP-CHU cabinet was formed, now led by Hendrikus Colijn; the CHU supplied two ministers.
+In 1925, the cabinet fell prematurely because of a motion supported by the CHU parliamentary party.
+Each year the anti-Papist Reformed Political Party proposed a motion to remove the Dutch representative at the Holy See (a symbolic motion to show their opposition to the Pope), which was supported by the CHU.
+In 1925, the left-liberal Free-thinking Democratic League and socialist Social Democratic Workers' Party supported this motion because they saw it as an opportunity to bring about the downfall of the cabinet and form a progressive coalition after the election.
+After lengthy formation talks an extraparliamentary cabinet was formed, led by De Geer of the CHU, with one other CHU member appointed and one further CHU member joining during the cabinet's lifetime.
+De Geer was chosen because he was seen as a reliable administrator and a less divisive figure.
 In the 1929 election the party remained stable at 11 seats.
-It cooperated in a new coalition cabinet led by Ruys de Beerenbrouck, supplying two ministers, with one CHU-sympathiser also serving as a minister.
+It cooperated in a new Coalition cabinet led by Ruijs de Beerenbrouck, supplying two ministers, with one CHU sympathiser also serving as a minister.